MicrosoftDocs/globalization/globalization/testing/internationalization-checklist.md

 # Internationalization checklist

+Here is a summary of areas that should be validated to ensure localizability.

 ## Operating system support

 - If appropriate, all application languages should run on all supported operating system languages using data in any language.
+  The language of a user's data may not be the same language as the application's user interface, and may be multilingual.

 ## Reading and saving data to files